How can I troubleshoot and resolve high CPU utilization on my Amazon RDS for MySQL instances?

 Using Enhanced Monitoring

-In the operating system (OS) process list section of Enhanced Monitoring, review the OS processes and RDS processes to confirm the percentage of CPU utilization of a mysqld or Aurora process.
-These metrics can help you confirm if the increase in CPU utilization is caused by OS or RDS processes.
-You can also use these metrics to confirm if the increase is caused by the mysqld or Aurora, which can indicate that a user-initiated workload is the source of the CPU usage.
-For more information, see Viewing Enhanced Monitoring.
-You can also see the bifurcation of CPU utilization by reviewing the metrics for cpuUtilization.
-For more information, see the Available OS Metrics.
+In the operating system (OS) process list section of Enhanced Monitoring, review the OS processes and RDS processes.
+Check to confirm the percentage of CPU utilization of a mysqld or Aurora process.
+These metrics can help you confirm whether the increase in CPU utilization is caused by OS or by RDS processes.
+Or, you can use these metrics to monitor any CPU usage increases caused by mysqld or Aurora.
+You can also see the division of CPU utilization by reviewing the metrics for cpuUtilization.
+For more information, see the Tracking OS metrics using Enhanced Monitoring.